 The manuscripts of the 'Purgatorium Hibernicum' (c.
-1670) and 'The Fingallian Travesty' (1686), constitute a significant source of unexplored literary texts from Restoration Ireland.
-Though both are versions - in coarse, rhyming Hiberno-English and 'Fingallian' - of the same verse travesty of Book VI of the Eneid, they differ widely from each other.
-The text of the 'Purgatorium'- the longer and more interesting source- is presented as it appears in the manuscript, with Virgil's noble lines copied out below each passage of bawdy, exaggerated 'stage-Irish' verse, and intermittent sidenotes providing explications of the verse in Latin, English and Irish.
+1670) and 'The Fingallian Travesty' (1686) constitute a significant source of unexplored literary texts from Restoration Ireland.
+Though both are versions - in coarse, rhyming Hiberno-English and 'Fingallian' - of the same verse travesty of Book VI of the Æneid, they differ widely from each other.
+The text of the 'Purgatorium'- the longest and most interesting of the three - is presented as it appears in the manuscript, with Virgil's noble lines copied out below each passage of bawdy, exaggerated 'stage-Irish' verse, and intermittent sidenotes providing explications of the verse in Latin, English and Irish.
 The Hiberno-English text itself contains otherwise unrecorded linguistic coinages as well as syntactical and grammatical features borrowed from Irish.
 'The Fingallian Travesty', though derived from the same source as the 'Purgatorium', was designed for a readership in England and clarifies many of the obscurities in the 'Purgatorium'.
 Scholars of many disciplines, particularly cultural, linguistic, literary and social historians, will find much to interest them in these hitherto inaccessible texts.
-ISBN 978-1-906865-15-3, xvi + 240 pp, €30, 2013 Andrew Carpenter, MRIA, FEA is Emeritus Professor of English at University College Dublin.
-Charlotte Brooke's Reliques of Irish Poetry Lesa Ní Mhunghaile, editor
+ISBN 978-1-906865-15-3, xvi + 240pp, €30, 2013 Charlotte Brooke's 'Reliques of Irish Poetry' Lesa Ní Mhunghaile, editor

 This volume contains a full facsimile of a 1789 edition of Brooke's 'Reliques of Irish Poetry'.
 The editor also adds new translations and analyses of the poems, songs and other writings in Irish translated by Charlotte Brooke.
 This publication in 1789 marked one of the first interactions between the oral tradition in the Irish language and print culture in Ireland.
 It is important in the wider context of the 'discovery' of popular culture by the upper classes and an associated interest in antiquarianism, at a time when traditional popular culture was seen to be in retreat.
 The interdisciplinary aspect of this work will appeal to students of history, literature and culture of Ireland and to those with a wider interest in cultural, postcolonial and translation studies.
-ISBN 978-1-874280-77-4, xliv + 575 pp, €50, 2009 ...the originality of Ní Mhunghaile's meticulous scholarship is at all times apparent.
-This book will be of immense interest to all concerned with eighteenth-century Ireland... - ANNE MARKEY, EIGHTEENTH-CENTURY IRELAND I have run out of superlatives!
-This really is a de-luxe and noble edition, which does justice to a very important Lady and her major contribution to the collecting and publicising of the heroic lays in Ireland. - DONALD MEEK, UNIVERSITY OF EDINBURGH $Lesa\ Ni\ Mhunghaile\ lectures\ in\ Irish\ at\ NUI\ Galway.$ Medieval Documents on the affairs of Ireland before the King's Council G. O. Sayles, editor
+ISBN 978-1-874280-77-4, xliv + 575 pp, €50, 2009 Lesa Ní Mhunghaile lectures in Irish at NUI Galway.

+...the originality of Ní Mhunghaile's meticulous scholarship is at all times apparent.
+This book will be of immense interest to all concerned with eighteenth-century Ireland...

+- ANNE MARKEY, EIGHTEENTH-CENTURY IRELAND

+I have run out of superlatives!
+This really is a de-luxe and noble edition, which does justice to a very important Lady and her major contribution to the collecting and publicising of the heroic lays in Ireland.

+- DONALD MEEK, UNIVERSITY OF EDINBURGH

+Medieval

+Documents on the affairs of Ireland before the King's Council

+G. O. Sayles, editor